 Mi’kmaq Elder Daniel Paul is an outspoken champion for First Nations People.
 His first book, We Were Not the Savages, is now in its third edition.

-Chief Lightning Bolt is Mr Paul’s first foray into fictional history and is an attempt to portray how the Mi’kmaq people lived, in particular their way of life and culture pre-contact with the Europeans.… Continue reading
+Chief Lightning Bolt is Mr Paul’s first foray into fictional history and is an attempt to portray how the Mi’kmaq people lived, in particular their way of life and culture pre-contact with the Europeans.
+It is the story of young Lightning Bolt and his growth from an infant born to Little Bear and Early Blossom to an aged, respected Grand Chief among the entire Mi’kmaq nation.… Continue reading

 Promises to Keep won a 2017 The Very Best!
 Book Award for Historical Fiction.